-P.L.
-480, Title I - Trade and Development Assistance, provides for government-to-government sales of U.S. agricultural commodities to developing countries on credit terms or for local currencies.
+TITLE I (7 USC 1701) the Economic Assistance and Food Security Program provides for government-to-government sales of U.S. agricultural commodities to developing countries on credit terms or for local currencies.
 Agreements also may be signed with nongovernmental private entities.
-Depending on the agreement, commodities provided under the program may be sold in the recipient country and the proceeds used to support agricultural, economic, or infrastructure development projects.
+Commodities provided under the program may be sold in the recipient country and the proceeds used to support agricultural, economic, or infrastructure development projects.

-Agricultural commodities donated by the U.S. government to meet emergency needs may be provided under government-to-government agreements or through public and private agencies, including intergovernmental organizations, such as the United Nations World Food Program and other multilateral organizations.
-Non emergency assistance may only be provided through private voluntary organizations, cooperatives, and intergovernmental organizations.
+TITLE II (7 USC 1721) the Emergency and Private Assistance Program provides for agricultural commodities donated by the U.S. government to meet emergency needs.
+Commodities may be provided under government-to-government agreements or through public and private agencies, including intergovernmental organizations, such as the United Nations World Food Program and other multilateral organizations.
+Non-emergency assistance may only be provided through private voluntary organizations, cooperatives, and intergovernmental organizations.

-The Food for Progress program, authorized by the Food for Progress Act of 1985, provides for the donation or credit sale of U.S. commodities to developing countries and emerging democracies to support democracy and an expansion of private enterprise.
-To date, all food aid under this program has been by donation.
-Commodities may be provided under the authority of P.L.
-480 or Section 416(b).
-USDA's Commodity Credit Corporation (CCC) also may purchase commodities for use in the program.
-Depending on the agreement, the commodities donated through Food for Progress may be sold in the recipient country, and the proceeds used to support agricultural, economic, or infrastructure development programs.
+FOOD FOR PROGRESS (7 USC 1736o) provides for the donation or credit sale of U.S. commodities to developing countries and emerging democracies to support democracy and an expansion of private enterprise.
+The donated commodities may be sold in the recipient country, and the proceeds used to support agricultural, economic, or infrastructure development programs.
 Assistance is provided through foreign governments, private voluntary organizations, nonprofit organizations, cooperatives, or intergovernmental organizations.

-The McGovern-Dole International Food for Education and Child Nutrition Program helps support education, child development, and food security for some of the world's poorest children.
-It provides for donations of U.S. agricultural products, as well as financial and technical assistance, for school feeding and maternal and child nutrition projects in low-income, food-deficit countries that are committed to universal education.
+The MCGOVERN-DOLE INTERNATIONAL FOOD FOR EDUCATION AND CHILD NUTRITION PROGRAM (7 USC 1736o-1) provides for donations of U.S. agricultural products, as well as financial and technical assistance, for school feeding and maternal and child nutrition projects in low-income, food-deficit countries.
 The commodities are made available for donation through agreements with private voluntary organizations, cooperatives, intergovernmental organizations, and foreign governments.
 Commodities may be donated for direct feeding or for local sale to generate proceeds to support school feeding and nutrition projects.

-The Bill Emerson Humanitarian Trust is another important resource to ensure that the U.S. government can respond to emergency food aid needs.
-The Emerson Trust is not a food aid program, but a food reserve administered under the authority of the Secretary of Agriculture.
+BILL EMERSON HUMANTARIAN TRUST (7 USC 1736f-1) is not a food aid program, but a food reserve administered under the authority of the Secretary of Agriculture.
 U.S. commodities from this reserve can be tapped to respond to humanitarian food crises in developing countries, particularly when a crisis emerges unexpectedly.
-Up to 4 million metric tons of U.S. wheat, corn, sorghum, and rice can be kept in the reserve.
-The Secretary of Agriculture is authorized to release commodities from the Emerson Trust to provide food aid for unanticipated emergency needs that cannot otherwise be met through P.L.
-480.
+The Secretary of Agriculture is authorized to release commodities from the Trust to provide food aid for unanticipated emergency needs that cannot otherwise be met through Food for Peace.

 Tel: (202) 366-4610